stevenhggns/Buckley_Lab_SIP_project_protocols/cellulose_farming/CelluloseProductionProtocol.md

 	* The rich media is used to get a healthy stock which is needed to grow well on the minimal Heo and Son media
-1. Streak *Gluconoacetobacter xylinus* from single colonies grown on the Herstin and Schram media to Heo and Son 0.1% glucose agar plates.
+1. Streak *Gluconoacetobacter xylinus* from single colonies grown on the Herstin and Schram media to Heo and Son 0.5% glucose agar plates.
 	* Media contains 0.5% v/v 12C-glucose and no inositol (Heo and Son 2002)
 	* Incubation temp: 30<sup>o</sup>C
-3. Autoclave media and 10 foil covered 1L flasks
+1. Autoclave media and 10 foil covered 1L flasks
+    * __Note:__ This recipe is for 1L of media, alter number of 1L flasks according to the amount of media you need.
+1. Add all of the filter-sterlized components of the media __EXCEPT__ for FeSO<sub>4</sub>
+    * FeSO<sub>4</sub> will produce a precipitant, which is hard to aliquot to all 1L flasks evenly
-4. Aliquot 100 mL of media to each 1L flask
+1. Aliquot 100 mL of media to each 1L flask
-	* Allows for a large liquid surface area for cellulose production
+	* 1L flasks allows for a large liquid surface area for cellulose production
+1. Add filter-sterlized FeSO<sub>4</sub> to each 1L flask.
-5. Inoculate each aliquot of media with three isolated colonies of *Gluconoacetobacter xylinus* from Heo and Son plate.
+1. Inoculate each aliquot of media with three isolated colonies of *Gluconoacetobacter xylinus* from Heo and Son plate.
-6. Keep flasks static in the dark at 30<sup>o</sup>C for 2-3 weeks until thick cellulose pellicule forms.
+1. Keep flasks static in the dark at 30<sup>o</sup>C for 2-3 weeks until thick cellulose pellicule forms.
-	* **WARNING:** Any disturbance to the flasks may prevent/stop pellicule production
+	* __WARNING:__ Any disturbance to the flasks may prevent/stop pellicule production

 # Cellulose Harvest